FDA Regulation of Tobacco and Tobacco Products

 - FDA may reconsider whether to continue to use its resources to review certain pending provisional Substantial Equivalence (SE) reports.

 FDA will be issuing ANPRMs on a number of other issues, including "determining what role flavors play in attracting youth and may play in helping smokers switch to potentially less harmful forms of nicotine delivery, and making cigarettes less or non - addictive."
 This will be a very lengthy regulatory process.
 CDA has added our comments to FDA’s official docket on nicotine and flavors.
 We will continue to monitor and report on FDA activity on regulation of tobacco and nicotine products, and will advocate for thorough, science-based regulations beneficial to the convenience distribution industry and our industry partners.

-Even with these changes, legislation to address the timelines and deeming authority is still relevant and necessary.
+Even with the July 28, 2017 announcement, legislation to address the predicate date is still relevant and necessary.
 The Cole-Bishop bill, H.R.
 1136, goes further than FDA’s final rule for newly-regulated vapor products to fill gaps around consumer safety and marketing, addressing youth access related concerns expressed during last year’s debate on this issue.
 The bill ensures FDA regulates e-vapor products in a manner that makes sense in light of the public health opportunities that those products offers and also closes the regulatory gap with respect to consumer protection measures needed for this new product category.
 Without a change to the current structure of the TCA regarding the predicate date for newly deemed products, FDA would be forced to regulate e-cigarettes in a more onerous manner than traditional cigarettes.